garden-io/garden/docs/guides/running-service-in-local-mode.md

 ---
-title: Connecting a local service to a K8s cluster (Local Mode)
+title: Connecting a local application to a K8s cluster (Local Mode)
 order: 4
 ---

-# Connecting a local service to a K8s cluster (Local Mode)
+# Connecting a local application to a K8s cluster (Local Mode)

 ## Glossary